 Unfortunately though, those who attend churches these days are expecting the first objective but in reality, it is more often the second one they receive.
-In this day and age, other pastimes that mean little or are of no value take precedence over reading the Bible of which many are only leading in one direction - downhill.
+In this day and age, other pastimes that mean little and are of no value take precedence over reading the Bible of which many are only leading in one direction - downhill.

-A believer should always get into the habit of praying before reading any portion of scripture, asking for the Holy Spirit to help you to understand what you read, and this is a good policy to adopt – the Spirit will never lie to you.
+A believer should always get into the habit of praying before reading any portion of scripture, asking God for the Holy Spirit to help you to understand what you read, and this is a good policy to adopt – the Spirit will never lie to you.
 The more often you read, the sooner the Spirit will come to you if you will be receptive to his leading, and that’s a good and profitable thing.
 Psalm 143: 10 says, Teach me to do thy will, for thou art my God: let thy good Spirit lead me unto the land of righteousness.

 There are some who don’t fully understand the meaning of submission and by definition, submission is the action or fact of accepting or yielding to a superior force, or to the will or authority of another entity.
 Remember what Jesus said - Not my will but thine.